mathewgomas-alfred/mathewgomas.io/tutorials/seexpr.rst

 Once your script is ready, you can reuse it by making a preset.

-You can create one through the top bar of the Options tab:
+You can create one through the top bar of the :guilabel:`Options` tab:

    .. image:: /images/seexpr/SeExpr_editor.png